 Who Is Participating

 Eight program sponsors launched coordinated pilots in program year 2016, encompassing nearly 18% of the U.S. market, and paving the way for the current national program.
 ENERGY STAR certified models in five product categories were promoted by program sponsor-labeled signage in almost 700 stores.

-This document looks at the key early indicators from the 2016 pilot and provides a high level snapshot of accomplishments, evaluation status, and lessons learned.
+This document looks at the key indicators from the 2017 program year and provides a high level snapshot of accomplishments, evaluation status, and lessons learned.

 This brief document provides a high-level overview of the ENERGY STAR Retail Products Platform and provides a good starting point for those looking to learn more about the program.